-A selection of photographs taken by Dr Jacqueline Sarsby, a social anthropologist & photographer.
+A selection of photographs taken by Dr Jacqueline Sarsby, a social anthropologist and photographer.

-The resulting photos were featured in a touring exhibition entitled ‘Changing Rural Devon’ and some were also included in Dr Sarsby’s publication Sweetstone, Life on a Devon Farm.
+The resulting photos were featured in a touring exhibition entitled ‘Changing Rural Devon’ and some were also included in Dr Sarsby’s publication Sweetstone, Life on a Devon Farm, published in 2004.

 We are extremely grateful to Dr Sarsby for allowing us to show the images, and also to Anne Harvey of BASH for preparing the display.

 * PLEASE NOTE: This exhibition has now closed.